Fact check: How much does illegal immigration cost? Not nearly as much as Trump claims.

 "It sounds extraordinarily high to me," said Meg Wiehe, deputy director at the nonpartisan Institute on Taxation and Economic Policy (ITEP).

-"Frankly absurd," David Dyssegaard Kallick, the deputy director of the nonpartisan Fiscal Policy Center, told NBC News.
+"Frankly absurd," David Dyssegaard Kallick, the deputy director of the nonpartisan Fiscal Policy Institute, told NBC News.

 If Trump's wrong, what's the true cost?

-Note: CORRECTION (Dec.
-22, 2018, 1:15 p.m.
-ET): A earlier version of this article misstated the name of the organization where David Dyssegaard Kallick works.
-It is the Fiscal Policy Institute, not the Fiscal Policy Center.